trk20/Scuffle/README.md

 - Backtracking if the word you chose cannot be placed
   - Currently, locks you into the choice until you manage to place it (potentially blocking your game)
 - Scoring/announcing scores not implemented yet
-- Have a way to end the game
+- End game score adjustments
   - Remove remaining letters' point value from score at the end of the game
   - Determine winner -> Have an end "screen" / print block
+    - Tie breaking
+- Have a way to end the game
+    - Partially implemented.
+Does not end when there are no valid moves, only when a player empties their hand.
 - Determine player order by drawing from the letter bag
 - Special scoring -> BINGO
 ### Future Milestones